-Beginning with the 2012 tax year, federal law reduces the maximum credit for the qualified adoption expenses you incur.
-In addition, the adoption tax credit will no longer be refundable.
-This means that in order to recognize the full benefit of the credit, your tax bill must be at least equal to your credit.
-For example, if the tax you owe for the year is only $10,000 but you spend $14,000 in qualified adoption expenses, $10,000 is the most you can save in tax.
+Beginning with the 2012 tax year, federal law reduced the maximum credit for the qualified adoption expenses you incur.
+In addition, the adoption tax credit is no longer refundable.
+This means that in order to recognize the full benefit of the credit, your total tax must be at least equal to your credit.
+For example, if your total tax for the year is only $10,000 but you spend $14,000 in qualified adoption expenses, $10,000 is the most you can save in tax.

 Before you begin filling out Form 8839 with your qualified adoption expenses, it’s a good idea to familiarize yourself with the types of expenses the IRS considers qualified.
 Qualified adoption expenses include:

 - The fees you pay to an adoption agency that facilitates the process

 - Legal fees you pay to an attorney

 - All court costs you incur and re-adoption expenses that relate to the adoption of a foreign child.